21 of the best Barbenheimer memes, reactions and mashups

 The internet going crazy for two films about kids’ dolls and weapons of mass destruction couldn’t have been on many people’s bingo cards.

-But with Greta Gerwig’s Barbie and Christopher Nolan’s Oppenheimer set to come out on the same day, 21 July, you’d be challenged to name a more iconic duo.
+But with Greta Gerwig’s Barbie and Christopher Nolan’s Oppenheimer now both in cinemas you’d be challenged to name a more iconic duo.

 The hype around the movies could hardly have been more different.
 Barbie is, well, Barbie; it’s pink, pretty and plastic.
 Oppenheimer is the atom bomb: fire and brimstone, the destroyer of worlds.